-Former Cyclone David Howard takes the helm of the men’s
+Former Cyclone David Howard took the helm of the men’s

-basketball team for the 2013-14 season.
+basketball team starting in the 2013-14 season.
 He earned the coveted

 Once Howard heard there would be a coaching opportunity at Moraine Valley, he jumped at the chance.
-“I’m grateful that coach Finn and Dedrick opened this door for me.
-This is truly a blessing for me to be named head coach,” he said.
+“I’m grateful that coach Bill Finn and [former head coach] Dedrick Shannon opened this door for me.
+This is truly a blessing for me to be head coach,” he said.

-With a new coach comes a new system, and Howard is no exception.
-He wants a melding of sport, academics and life.
+Howard wants a melding of sport, academics and life.
 “My philosophy is to teach life through basketball.
 After my ACL reconstruction, I hung up my laces.
 I didn’t want it to happen, but at some point you have to hang up the laces and work.
 I want the players prepared.
 I want them to work on the court and in the classroom and develop them as young men of high quality and character and top citizens as a whole,” he said.
 “It’s a tough task, but I welcome it, and I believe I can make a difference.
 We’ll learn from each other.
 When they look back, I hope they think it was meaningful and that they learned to be disciplined and set goals.”

 On the court, Howard wants his guys to use their basketball IQ, play the game more mentally.
-Through repetition at practice, attention to detail and good conditioning, he hopes this focus will aid his smaller-sized squad.
-Howard said he also is allowing his players to voice their opinions on what’s going well or what might work better, but he still has the upper hand.
-This keeps everyone involved and engaged and ideally working harder.
+Through repetition at practice, attention to detail and good conditioning, he hopes this focus will aid his squad.